cirosantilli/cirosantilli.github.io/x86-paging.md

     | directory (10 bits) | table (10 bits) | offset (12 bits) |

-Each process must have one and only one page directory associated to it, so it will contain at least `2^10 = 1K` page directory entries, much better than the minimum 1M required on a single level scheme.
+Each process must have one and only one page directory associated to it, so it will contain at least `2^10 = 1K` page directory entries, much better than the minimum 1M required on a single-level scheme.

 Page tables are only allocated as needed by the OS.
 Each page table has `2^10 = 1K` page directory entries